insight-creative/Insight-Creative-2021/content/blog/marketing-goals-objectives-strategies-tactics/index.md

 title: 5 marketing terms you need to know to develop an effective strategy
 seo:
   title: 5 marketing terms you need to know to develop an effective strategy
   description: What do marketing goals, objectives, strategies and tactics really mean?
 Learn the definitions of these commonly misused marketing terms.
   featured_image: marketing-101-goals-objectives-strategy-and-tactics.jpg
   featured_image_alt: "Marketing Goals, Objectives, Strategy and Tactics"
-draft: true
+draft: false
 date: 2022-10-12
-author: Insight Creative
+author: Insight Creative, Inc.
 categories: ["Business Strategy"]
 page_class: single-post
 ---

 ![Marketing Goals, Objectives, Strategy and Tactics](marketing-101-goals-objectives-strategy-and-tactics.jpg)

-*“We help develop __strategy__!” … Tell me your __objective__? … What are your advertising __goals__? … Here’s a list of __tactics__ you can use.”*
+_“We help develop __strategy__!” … Tell me your __objective__? … What are your advertising __goals__? … Here’s a list of __tactics__ you can use.”_

 If you’ve ever tried to develop a marketing strategy, you’ve no doubt encountered the common marketing terms above.
 But do you really know what they mean?

 ## Defining commonly misused marketing terms

 Why define marketing goals, objectives, strategies and tactics?
 These terms may seem basic, but they’re thrown around so often, they’ve begun to lose meaning.

 Many business owners and marketers use the terms __goals__, __objectives__, __strategies__ and __tactics__ incorrectly—to the detriment of their marketing efforts and business overall.
 We’re here to ensure you don’t make the same mistake when developing your strategy.

 Get a complete understanding of these essential marketing terms below.